everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

 Enriching the matrix output with tags, filters or statistics is really useful for our medical team as it helps one to navigate the matrix and understand the data.
 This guide explains how to customize the matrix generation process by modifying the `parameters.yml` file.

-The tags, filters, and statistics sections to be appended to the final matrix output can be find within the `parameters.yml` file.
+The tags, filters, and statistics sections to be appended to the final matrix output can be found within the `parameters.yml` file.
 The file is located at `pipelines/matrix/conf/base/matrix_generation/parameters.yml`, under `matrix_generation.matrix` section:

 ```yaml
 matrix_generation.matrix: